What is prostate or prostate gland?

 - They can grow further and even spread to the lymph nodes and travel and settle in other organs of the body (such as lungs etc).
 (This is called ‘metastasized state’).

-- The tumors inside the prostate gland can be surgically removed but recurrence cannot be ruled out.
+- The tumours inside the prostate gland can be surgically removed but recurrence cannot be ruled out.

 Prostate cancer cells overgrow and travel through the blood vessels or lymphatic system in the body.
 These cells get deposited in other organs such as lungs or bones inside the body and start replicating in those organs.
 In those cases, the cancer is still called prostate cancer of lungs or bones but not lung cancer or bone cancer.
 Irrespective of the organ the cancer cells get deposited, they damage the particular organ which can be fatal.